Sir Kenneth Hagar Kemp, 12th Baronet: Career outside cricket

 Following graduation from Cambridge University in 1875, Kemp had a varied career.
-He joined the British Army as a second lieutenant, but also trained as a lawyer, being called to the bar in 1880.
+He joined the part-time West Norfolk Militia as a supernumerary Second lieutenant on 10 January 1877 while he trained as a lawyer, being called to the bar in 1880.
 He was also a partner in the Norfolk bank, Lacon Youell & Kemp, and in the 1895 general election and the 1899 by-election he stood for the Conservatives in the North Norfolk constituency, unsuccessfully.

-Kemp's military and legal careers lasted for many years.
-He served with the Norfolk Regiment in South Africa from 1899 to 1902 and was colonel of the Third Battalion, a Territorial Army unit from 1904 to 1910.
-During the First World War, he was a colonel in the 2nd (Garrison) Battalion of the Suffolk Regiment before returning to the Norfolk Regiment at a colonel; at the end of the war he was appointed Commander of the Order of the British Empire "for valuable services rendered in connection with the War".
-As a lawyer, he was the author of a book on the Law of Allotments and practised as a barrister on the South-East Circuit.